-Scientists used to believe that female orgasms acted as a sperm vacuum to assist in conception, but mostly because they did not understand how vaginas worked.
+Scientists used to believe that female orgasms acted as a sperm vacuum to assist in conception, but mostly because they didn’t understand how vaginas work.

 For most men, getting their partners pregnant comes with as much pressure as giving them an orgasm, so it makes sense why guys might wonder if they have to do both at the same time.
 It is true that some studies suggest there’s a correlation, but they are dated and have been debunked many times over (and not just by women who got pregnant from mediocre sex.)
 Still, the notion that female orgasms facilitate conception lives on as one of the more pervasive fertility myths and it sucks — just not in the way scientists previously thought.

 “There were theories that female orgasm increased the likelihood of getting sperm up into the uterus but, since then, some research has been done to disprove this theory,” says Savita Ginde, M.D., a physician and VP of Medical Affairs at Stride Community Health Center in Colorado.
 “Right now it appears that male orgasm plays a role in pregnancy but female orgasm is its own experience, unrelated to impacting pregnancy.”

 The most prominent theory that tied orgasm to conception came to be known as the “upsuck theory,” positing that muscle contractions that occur during a female orgasm help suck sperm through the cervix to the uterus.
 The theory was plagued with errors from its conception, down to the gross term itself, which is actually based on a typo.
 This suction effect was originally described by a husband and wife team of researchers in the UK in the 1970s as insuck theory, not upsuck, psychologist Robert King, who has studied the insuck phenomenon, explains.
 And like a lot of things from the 1970s, it did not age well.